vinyldns/rfcs/text/0000-ptr-correspondance.md

 ## Use Cases

-### Create an A record set with PTR correspondance enabled
+### Create an A or a AAAA record set with PTR correspondance enabled

 _Note: This can be entered via batch or zone screen, the net action is to create an A record set_